KengoTODA/tfmigrate/README.md

 - `bucket` (required): Name of the bucket.
 - `name` (required): Path to the migration history file.
-- `endpoint` (optional): URL of the endpoint, useful to use an emulator.

 Note that this storage implementation refers the Application Default Credentials (ADC) for authentication.